guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/kafka_monitoring.rst

     [[inputs.zookeeper]]
       servers = ["zookeeper-1:12181","zookeeper-2:22181","zookeeper-3:32181"]

-**Alternatively if each server runs an instance of Zookeeper and you deploy Telegraf, you can simply collect from the localhost:**
+**If each server runs an instance of Zookeeper and you deploy Telegraf, you can simply collect from the localhost:**

 ::

     # zookeeper metrics
     [[inputs.zookeeper]]
-      servers = ["localhost:12181"]
+      servers = ["$HOSTNAME:2181"]

 Full telegraf.conf example
 --------------------------